 I lost a good couple of hours of my life this week to a website that a friend directed me to called Bundle.com.
 This site lets you look at the aggregated monthly spending habits of people in any city, county, or state in the U.S. You can further break it down by age groups, family types (kids, no kids, single, married, etc.) and income brackets.
-It’s pretty interesting stuff.
+It’s pretty interesting stuff and as I wandered my way through all of the information, I found that a few hours had disappeared.

 - Shopping: $1,637